Iram Lewis

-Iram Dewitt Lewis (born 3 May 1965) is a Bahamian Free National Movement politician and former sprinter who has been the Member of Parliament (MP) for Central Grand Bahama since 2017.
+Iram Dewitt Lewis (born 3 May 1965) is a Bahamian Coalition of Independents politician and former sprinter who has been the Member of Parliament (MP) for Central Grand Bahama since 2017.
 He became the president of the Grand Bahama Amateur Athletic Association in 2015.
 He was appointed Minister of Youth, Sports and Culture in March 2021.

 He participated in the 1996 Summer Olympics and the 2000 Summer Olympics as a member of the men's 4 × 100 m relay team.
 They advanced through their first heat and into the semifinals in 1996 but did not do this in 2000.
 Lewis' personal best 100m time is 10.20, set in 1988 (Tuskegee University) 9.95 (wind-aided Fl.)
 200m 20.64 1998 Nassau.

 Early life

 Lewis was born in Freeport, Grand Bahama.
 He is the son of the Reverend Aram Lewis.
 He attended Water Cay All Age School, where he was made Head Boy, and then Freeport High School.
 He pursued an Associate of Arts at the College of the Bahamas before going on to graduate with a Bachelor of Arts then a graduate degree, Bachelor of Architecture from Tuskegee University.